csinchok/chipy-fcc-presentation/PITCHME.md

 - Most tech people do not support this |

-- Most ISPs would very much like this proposal to suceed
+- Most ISPs would very much like this proposal to succeed |

 ---